Visit this page for updates regarding financial aid opportunities and deadlines.

 Syracuse University Health Insurance Requirement

 : all full-time law students are required to have health insurance coverage for the academic year.
-If you will be a new or returning student, and you have your own health insurance coverage, you will be provided with information on how to waive out of purchasing the University-sponsored plan prior to the beginning of the fall semester.
+If you will be a new or returning student, and you have your own health insurance coverage, you can find information on how to waive out of purchasing the University-sponsored plan in your MySlice.syr.edu account. .

-Bar Loans for December 2019 and May 2020 graduates: If you have exhausted your federal loan eligibility for the current academic year you may research and compare private educational loans—most often referred to as "Bar Study Loans"—that are designed to help finance bar review courses, exam fees, deposits, and living expenses after graduation while you study for the February Bar Exam.
-Compare interest rates, loan fees, and consider applying with a co-signer to help lower the cost of the loan.
+Bar Loans for May, August and December 2020 graduates: If you exhaust your federal loan eligibility for the academic year, you may research and compare private educational loans— referred to as "Bar Study Loans"— designed to help finance bar review courses, deposits, and post-graduate living expenses while you study for the Bar Exam.
+Compare interest rates, loan fees, and consider applying with a co-signer to help lower the interest rate of the loan.

 Five Tips to Stretching Your Refund: